What you ingest directly affects the way you think, feel and behave.

 A little caffeine can do wonders to get your day started but relying on the constant caffeine rush is opposite of maintaining a healthy nervous system.

-Blowing out your nervous system is simply not worth it.
+Blowing out your nervous system is just not worth it.
 I prefer to drink green tea as it is less acidic than coffee and contains enough caffeine (about 40 mg per cup) to get me going.

 While I do love a good cup of coffee I tend to save it for the days I feel I need the extra caffeine and I am sure to keep it to once a week sometimes once per month.